 - Testing the PDF creation and ensuring that the mappings were applied correctly

 In this article, you will find a detailed description of each step of the mapping procedure including easy-to-follow examples using real IRIS CRM and PDF fields.
+There is also a video playlist that covers each part of the setup.

 Prepare Your PDF Application (Part 1)